-The School of Nursing at Massachusetts College of Pharmacy and Health Sciences University (hereafter the School of Nursing) offers the Bachelor of Science degree in Nursing (BSN), Master of Science degree in Nursing (MSN), Post-Graduate Certificate of Advanced Graduate Study (CAGS), and Doctorate of Nursing Practice (DNP) degree programs that prepares competent, caring, and ethical nursing professionals and leaders to meet the ever-changing needs of healthcare environment.
+The School of Nursing (SON) at Massachusetts College of Pharmacy and Health Sciences (MCPHS or University) offers the Bachelor of Science degree in Nursing (BSN), Master of Science degree in Nursing (MSN), Post-Graduate Certificate of Advanced Graduate Study (CAGS), and Doctor of Nursing Practice (DNP) degree programs that prepares competent, caring, and ethical nursing professionals and leaders to meet the ever-changing needs of healthcare environment.

-The philosophy, mission, vision, core values, goals, and outcome statements of the School of Nursing provide a guiding framework for its faculty, staff, students, and clinical partners.
+The philosophy, mission, vision, core values, goals, and outcome statements of the SON provide a guiding framework for its faculty, staff, students, and clinical partners.